studiopress/genesis-custom-blocks/CONTRIBUTING.md

-# Contributing to Block Lab
+# Contributing to Genesis Custom Blocks

 :+1::tada: First off, thanks for taking the time to contribute! :tada::+1:

-The following is a set of guidelines for contributing to Block Lab.
+The following is a set of guidelines for contributing to Genesis Custom Blocks.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

 #### Table Of Contents